-Components: Your grade is based on participation in class (20%), two midterms (25% each), and a final (30%).
+Components: Your grade is based on participation in class (20%), a midterm (25%), a research proposal paper (25%), and a final exam (30%).

-The midterms and final will follow the same format.
+The midterm and final will follow the same format.
 The questions will be a mix of multiple choice questions, ID terms, and open ended essay questions regarding both the readings and the material discussed in class.
 The midterm will cover all the material dealt with up until then; the final covers all material from the course but the multiple choice and ID term questions will predominantly focus on the material covered after the midterm.
-The midterms will be held in class on September 30 and November 1.
-The final will be held as a takehome exam.
+The midterm will be held in class on October 23.
+The final exam will be held on our assigned day and time during finals week.